The Last Liberator

 Streamy, thick air enveloped the typical morning at the 10th Air Force Base near Pandaveswar, India in 1945.
 The kind that causes shirts to soak with sweat just walking from the basha huts to the chow hall.
-Out on the flight line, an excited crew is warming up the engines of the very special bomber.
-Four huge propellers swirl hot dust against the earth-banked revetment designed to capture at least some of the turbulence created by the big beast.
+Out on the flight line, an excited crew warmed up the engines of the very special bomber.
+Four huge propellers swirled hot dust against the earth-banked revetment designed to capture at least some of the turbulence created by the big beast.

 The airplane, a B-24J Liberator Bomber, was different from its squadron mates.
 What appeared from a distance to be special camouflage paint was in fact, the signatures and nicknames of the aircraft workers at the Consolidated Aircraft plant in Fort Worth, Texas.
 They were the people who had built this last of the two thousand seven hundred and forty-five B-24s assembled there.
 This one was also special because General “Hap” Arnold had issued orders requiring reports of the airplane’s combat actions to be sent back to Ft.
 Worth for employee moral purposes.
 The events would also be useful PR for the general population stateside.

 The last B-24 to leave the Fort Worth assembly plant

 Jeeps soon arrived in the early morning sunlight with their loads of VIP “brass.”
 The mission was to fly the Group Commander and Tactical Officers to another base for a high-level conference.
 A return trip was to be made in the evening… an easy assignment.
 The VIP passengers were soon boarded in the waist compartment of the rumbling beast, strapped in, and anxious to find cooler air aloft.